What is Misokinesia?

 Negative Effects of Misokinesia

-Besides for the terrible suffering individuals with misokinesia experience from the triggering sights, there are also unfortunate ramifications that come from coping by avoidance.
-When individuals avoid situations that are “trigger heavy” the price can be doing less of what you they want to do.
+Besides the terrible suffering individuals with misokinesia experience from the triggering sights, there are also unfortunate ramifications that come from coping by avoidance.
+When individuals avoid situations that are “trigger heavy,” the price can be doing less of what you they want to do.
 They might spend less time with family as a result.
-They might just close themselves off in their room and not go out with friends.
+They might close themselves off in their room and not go out with friends.
 Indeed, they may not go to work.
-Avoidance and reduced engagement can also lead to depressive symptoms, and in extreme cases, thoughts about committing suicide.
+Avoidance and reduced engagement can also lead to depressive symptoms and, in extreme cases, thoughts about committing suicide.
 These are only a few examples of the negative effects of misokinesia.

 How Does Misokinesia Impact Relationships?